-Section 8.9 - Specialty Pay.
+Section 8.11. - Specialty Pay.

-- (a) Employees who are assigned to the following positions will be entitled to specialty pay at the following rates: - 1. \$1,100 annually to employees assigned to the Criminal Investigations Bureau, Traffic Enforcement Section, Computer Operations Section and the Tactical Section. - 2.
-Employees will be paid \$3,000 annually when they have tested fluent in Spanish, Korean or Chinese languages designated by the Chief of Police and provide translation services for Department business.
+- (a) Employees who are assigned to the following positions will be entitled to specialty pay at the following rates: - 1. \$1,100 annually to employees assigned to the Criminal Investigations Bureau, Traffic Enforcement Section, Computer Operations Section and the Tactical Section.

+- 2. Employees will be paid \$3,000 annually when they have tested fluent in Spanish, Korean or Chinese languages as designated by the Chief of Police and provide translation services for Department business.
 The criteria for fluency as determined by the Chief of Police will be predicated on a state, regional or national evaluation instrument or a standard developed by an institution of higher education. - 3.
 Employees will be paid \$1,100 annually when they have tested fluent in any language not listed above designated by the Chief of Police and provide translation services for Department business.
-The criteria for fluency as determined by the Chief of Police will be predicated on a state, regional or national evaluation instrument or a standard developed by an institution of higher education. - 4. \$1,100 annually to employees who are FAA certified as a Private Pilot for Rotary Aircraft, and who are assigned to the Aviation Program as a Pilot-in-Command or Pilot-in-Training. - 5. \$1,100 annually to employees assigned to the position of K-9 Trainer. - 6. \$825 annually to employees assigned as Hostage Negotiators and employees assigned to Education & Training. - 7. \$550 annually to employees assigned to Project Lifesaver or to the Aviation Program as Observers. - 8. \$330 annually to employees assigned to the Public Information Office. - 9. \$220 annually to employees assigned to the Department's Honor Guard, Emergency Services Unit (ESU) and Command Post Operators. - (b) Specialty pay can be pyramided.
-Employees who qualify for more than one specialty pay will receive all specialty pay available to the employee.
+The criteria for fluency as determined by the Chief of Police will be predicated on a state, regional or national evaluation instrument or a standard developed by an institution of higher education. - 4. \$1,100 annually to employees who are FAA certified as a Private Pilot for Rotary Aircraft, and who are assigned to the Aviation Program as a Pilot-in-Command or Pilot-in-Training. - 5. \$1,100 annually to employees assigned to the position of K-9 Trainer. - 6. \$825 annually to employees assigned as Hostage Negotiators and employees assigned to Education & Training. - 7. \$550 annually to employees assigned to the Aviation Program as Observers, District Detectives, Project Lifesaver and Drug Recognition Experts (DRE's). - 8. \$330 annually to employees assigned to the Public Information Office. - 9. \$220 annually to employees assigned to the Department's Honor Guard, Command Post Operators, Emergency Services Unit (ESU) and Intoximeter Operators. - (b) Specialty pay can be pyramided.
+Employees who qualify for more than one specialty pay will receive all specialty pay available to the employee. - (c) The Chief may, at his discretion, create additional Specialty Pay categories at any rate.

-(c) The Chief may, at his discretion, create additional Specialty Pay categories at any rate.
-The chief may also increase any existing specialty pay category amount at his discretion.
+The Chief may increase any existing specialty pay category amount at his discretion.

-Section 8.10 - Detail Pay.
+Section 8.12. - Detail Pay.

 Officers who are assigned to a detail of at least fifteen (15) minutes but less than three hours during off-duty hours will receive a minimum of three hours of pay or compensatory time at the overtime rate when the assignment is approved in advance.
 This section does not apply to any assignment contiguous to the officer's regular schedule.
+Schedule changes may be made in accordance with Exhibit A of this contract.

-Section 8.11 - Meal Allowance.
+Section 8.13. - Meal Allowance.